 Radiesse was first used, to great effect, for treating HIV-positive patients for the loss of facial fat (lipoatrophy).
 In 2006, Radiesse was approved by the United States FDA for aesthetic use, and in 2015, it was approved for hand rejuvenation.
 Made of smooth microparticles that are composed of a mineral commonly found in human bone and teeth, Radiesse is inert and non-antigenic.

-Radiesse does not just offer collagen biostimulation benefits.
+Radiesse collection does not just offer collagen biostimulation benefits.
 Its immediate and substantive volumizing effect is conferred through its remarkable physical characteristics.
 Indeed, Radiesse has high viscosity and elasticity and has optimal cohesivity for providing the needed degree of lift and volume.
 The beneficial coupling of these characteristics makes Radiesse a unique and versatile filler able to treat patients at all stages of the aging process.

 Which is better, Juvederm or Radiesse?